 Hon.
 Mathias W. Delort is Presiding Justice of the Fifth Division of the Illinois Appellate Court, First Judicial District, and began service on that court following his election in 2012.
 He was an associate judge of the Circuit Court of Cook County from 2007 to 2012, serving almost exclusively assigned to the Chancery Division.
 He has also served as an adjunct professor at The UIC John Marshall Law School.
 He was a Partner and head of the Local Government Practice Group at Robbins Schwartz, focusing on local government and election law.
 In that role, he represented numerous Illinois municipalities and other governmental bodies for over 20 years.
 He is the primary author of the Mortgage Foreclosure Bench Book published by the Administrative Office of Illinois Courts.
 As a practicing attorney, he earned the distinction of being named a “Super Lawyer” and a “Leading Lawyer” in the field of cities and municipalities law and as a Local Government Fellow by the International Municipal Lawyers Association.
 He is the Past Chair of the Constitutional, Election, and Local Government Law Committees of the Chicago Bar Association and is a former member of its Board of Managers.
 Before being admitted to the bar, he worked on the professional staffs of both the Illinois House of Representatives and the Cook County Board of Commissioners.
 He has received the Chicago Volunteer Legal Services “Court of Honor” award in recognition of his work as a trial court judge, the Judge Howard Markey award for outstanding judicial service from The UIC John Marshall Law School, and the Robert J. Mangler Distinguished Service Award for Lifetime Achievement from the Illinois Local Government Lawyers Association.
 He earned his B.S. cum laude from DePaul University, his M.P.A.
 (Pi Alpha Alpha honor society) from the University of Illinois, and his J.D. from The UIC John Marshall Law School, where he received the Dean’s Academic Scholarship.

-Peter M. Friedman is a Partner at Holland & Knight LLP in Chicago.
-He has an accomplished and broad real estate and local government practice and is the head of Holland & Knight’s Chicago Real Estate and Local Government Group.
-He is the Village Attorney for the Villages of Lake Bluff and Winnetka.
-He previously served as Legislative Director for Rep. John E. Porter (IL 10th Dist.) and as a judicial clerk for the Honorable Suzanne B. Conlon of the United States District Court for the Northern District of Illinois.
+Peter M. Friedman is a Partner and Cofounder at Elrod Friedman LLP in Chicago.
+He has an accomplished and broad real estate and local government practice and serves as his firm’s General Counsel.
+He also serves as the City Attorney for the City of Des Plaines, the Village Attorney for the Villages of Lake Bluff and Winnetka, and General Counsel to the Waukegan Port District.
+He previously served as Legislative Director for Representative John E. Porter (IL 10th Dist.) and as a judicial clerk for the Honorable Suzanne B. Conlon of the United States District Court for the Northern District of Illinois.
 Mr. Friedman received his B.A. from Allegheny College and his J.D. from American University’s Washington College of Law.

 No bio available.